FUSEEProjectTeam/Fusee/PROJECT STRUCTURE.md

 ### Implementation variants of _Imp-Libs_ for different platforms
 Generally implementation libraries should reside below some Imp directory and thus both, the project file as well as the built dll file name (and the name space) will contain
 "Imp" in their respective name.
-Below the Imp there might be a number of subdirectories for the different platforms.
+Below "Imp" there might be a number of subdirectories for the different platforms.
 Common platform names are

  - Desktop (for desktop platforms (Windows, MacOS, Linux)